 6 | you can only get better

-The last thing I’ve learned this year is that no matter how hard I try sometimes, I hit a wall.
+The last thing I’ve learned this year during my review of it is that no matter how hard I try sometimes, I hit a wall.
 However, I have realized that even if I do something incorrectly.
 I can learn to get better at the act.
 So if you feel like giving up because something that you’re doing is hard, don’t.
 Keep trying, you will improve, and you will get better.

 blog goals for 2017:

 - be more social on social media